jotslo/joshscript/README.md

 A language that everyone can learn.

 Installation: https://www.youtube.com/watch?v=VGpngPR3lUc

+A **huge** thanks to derns#5715 (https://github.com/upshaw) for completely rewriting the source code for me to publish as 1.2.
+He also released the language-josh package on the atom text editor!
+This allows you to get your syntax highlighted when writing code in JoshScript.

 # What's New?
 JoshScript 1.2 is out and includes the ability to loop!
 Examples and usage will be coming soon.